-A vapor degreaser is a machine with an enclosed area with a heating element.
-The heating element is used to bring the necessary solvent to a boil.
-As the solvent boils and evaporates, the resulting vapors rise into the open space within the chamber, where the workpiece has been placed.
-The workpiece, being cooler than the boil liquid solvent, causes the vapors to condense on its surface.
-As the solvent vapor returns to liquid form, it penetrate the contaminants and contains them within its now-liquid structure.
-The solvent is then left to drip off the part, taking the impurities with it.
+The workpiece, being cooler than the solvent vapors, causes the vapors to condense on its surface.
+As the vapors condense back into liquid form, they penetrate the contaminants and contain them within their now-liquid structure.
+The solvent is left to drip off the part, taking the impurities with it.

-- Thoroughly removing oil, grease, and other solvent-soluble contaminants
+- Thoroughly removing oil, and other solvent-soluble contaminants

 - Penetrating blind holes, cracks, recesses, etc. for perfect precision parts cleaning